 Applicants must apply through an advert advertised through NHS jobs and be successful at a joint interview process.

-You must complete an occupational health check, declaration form and enhanced Disclosure and Barring Service disclosure application form before starting the course (if you are overseas you will also need to submit a criminal records certificate from your home country), which needs to be cleared in accordance with DMU’s admissions policy.
+You must complete an occupational health check, declaration form and enhanced Disclosure and Barring Service (DBS) check before starting the course (if you are overseas you will also need to submit a criminal records certificate from your home country), which needs to be cleared in accordance with DMU’s admissions policy.
+Contact us for up-to-date information.

 Contact us for up-to-date information.

-Our student-centred approach to learning includes a wide variety of learning and teaching strategies, including; case studies, scenarios, small group work, action learning sets, workshops, podcasts, reflection, student presentations and focused tutorials.
+Our student-centred approach to learning includes a wide variety of learning and teaching strategies, including:

-Through integrated practice and a course portfolio you will develop your skills to critique and synthesise ideas, evaluate and reframe arguments and apply the knowledge to clinical practice.
-The ability of the student to be able to evaluate the evidence base for public health nursing is a core theme that runs across the course.
+Through integrated practice and a course portfolio, you will develop your skills to critique and synthesise ideas, evaluate and reframe arguments and apply the knowledge to clinical practice.
+The ability of the student to be able to evaluate the evidence base for public health nursing is a core theme that runs throughout the course.

 To recognise the importance of the partnership approach between the university and our practice partners to this course, the programme leader, personal tutor, pathway leaders and practice teachers will work together to provide support and guidance for the student while on placement.
-The personal tutor allocated (has SCPHN registration) will be involved in the monitoring of the students’ progress through a tripartite approach.
+The personal tutor allocated (SCPHN registered) will be involved in the monitoring of the students’ progress through a tripartite approach.

-You must complete a total of 180 credits for the MSc or a total of 120 credits for the PG Dip.
+You must complete 180 credits for the MSc or 120 credits for the PG Dip.

 Core modules include: